eWert-Online/OSnap/README.md

 # OSnap

-:warning: **This library is currently in an alpha phase.
-There may be breaking changes and unexpected errors!** :warning:

-OSnap is a snapshot testing tool, which uses Chrome to take screenshots and compares them with a base image taken previously.

-If both images are equal, the test passes.
-If the images aren't equal, the test fails and OSnap puts the new image into a new **"\_\_updated\_\_"** folder inside of your snapshot folder.
-It also generates a new image inside of a **"\_\_diff\_\_"** folder, which shows the base image (how it looked before), an image with the differing pixels highlighted and the new image side by side.

-OSnap mainly focuses on speed and ease of use.
+OSnap is a snapshot testing tool, which mainly focuses on speed and ease of use.

 A Project with around 1200 snapshots will run in under 3 minutes\*, compared to around 18 minutes it takes other popular snapshot tools to run the same test suite.

 <small>\* with 20 parallel runners on a 2017 15-inch MacBook Pro.</small>